application-research/estuary/tests/README.md

-# Estuary Regression Tests
+# Estuary Tests

-Collection of shell scripts to perform several estuary API regression tests
+Runs a bunch of tests against the Estuary API

 ## Before running
 Make sure data/config/run.config is setup with the right keys.